Kasey LynchJanuary 13, 2026

 Having access to the data is not enough.
 With workforce intelligence tools, you can access comprehensive datasets while also getting actionable insights and recommendations based on the data itself.
 This is a critical step that brings skill ontology implementation full circle.

-Out-of-box data combined with company data ensures that the Phenom skills ontology creates a comprehensive understanding of the skills available within your organization.
+Out-of-the-box data combined with company data ensures that the Phenom skills ontology creates a comprehensive understanding of the skills available within your organization.
 With a universal understanding of skill-to-skill, skill-to-role, and role-to-role relationships, skill ontologies power workforce intelligence insights that help HR leaders get a clear picture of the entire workforce.

-This deeper understanding of an organization’s workforce helps leaders make evidence-based policy development as well as strategic planning and forecasting possible since the information available within a skill ontology is up-to-date and captures any changes within the workforce in real time.
+This deeper understanding of an organization’s workforce helps leaders make evidence-based policy development, as well as strategic planning and forecasting possible, since the information available within a skill ontology is up-to-date and captures any changes within the workforce in real time.

 Having access to accurate, comprehensive, and evolving information is critical when leaders are making decisions to drive the direction of the business forward.